 Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

 Sperm motility ( whether the sperm are moving well or not ) can only be assessed when a semen analysis is performed in the laboratory.
 Sperm motility is the ability to move.
 Sperm are of two types - those which swim, and those which don't.
-Remember that only those sperm which move forward fast are able to swim up to the egg and fertilise it - the others are of little use.
-Motility is graded from a to d, according to the World Health Organisation (WHO) Manual criteria , as follows.
+Remember that only those sperm which move forward fast are able to swim up to the egg and fertilize it - the others are of little use.
+Motility is graded from a to d, according to the World Health Organisation (WHO) Manual criteria, as follows.
 Grade a ( fast progressive) sperm are those which swim forward fast in a straight line - like guided missiles.
-Grade b (slow progressive) sperm swim forward, but either in a curved or crooked line, or slowly (slow linear or non linear motility) .
-Grade c ( nonprogressive) sperm move their tails, but do not move forward ( local motility only).
-Grade d ( immotile ) sperm do not move at all .
+Grade b (slow progressive) sperm swim forward, but either in a curved or crooked line or slowly (slow linear or non-linear motility).
+Grade c ( nonprogressive) sperm move their tails but do not move forward ( local motility only).
+Grade d ( immotile ) sperm do not move at all.
 Sperm of grade c and d are considered poor.
 Other laboratories grade sperm from a range of I to IV - and you need to ask your doctor what the grade refers to.

 You can see what a normal sperm count looks like here!

-However, patients want treatment, so there is pressure on the doctor to prescribe, even if he knows the therapy may not be helpful .
+However, patients want treatment, so there is pressure on the doctor to prescribe, even if he knows the therapy may not be helpful.
 When most patients go to a doctor, they expect that the doctor will prescribe a medicine and treat their problem.
 Since most people still believe there is a pill for every ill, they expect that the doctor will give them a medicine ( or an injection) which will increase their sperm count.
-No patient ever wants to hear the truth that there is really no effective treatment available today for increasing the sperm motility .
+No patient ever wants to hear the truth that there is no effective treatment available today for increasing sperm motility.

 A word of warning.
 Medical treatment for male infertility does not have a high success rate and has unpleasant side effects, so don't take it unless your doctor explains his rationale.
 The treatment is best considered experimental and can be tried as a therapeutic trial.
 Make sure, however, that semen is examined for improvement after three months and then decide whether you want to press on regardless.